Giuseppe-Lo-Re/Sienaimaging-project/readme.md

 -  addComponent function

 Create the component that will be the container for "insideComponent" (a choice made to have more control over the styles), which contains a button inside that allows the user to upload an image folder from their device.
 When the button is clicked, a window will open for selecting a directory of a folder, the only choice that is allowed.
-Once the folder is selected, the files inside are filtered for images and passed to the function renderImages, which is responsible for printing the images on the page.
+Once the folder is selected, the files inside are filtered for images and passed to the function renderImagesAndSlider, which is responsible for printing the images on the page.

 -  removeComponent function